Optometrist Sarah Douglas Answers Myopia Management Questions from her Bristol Clinic

-At Lynne Fernandes we monitor myopia management patients every 6 months.
-This includes measuring axial length of the eye along with checking their prescription (or ‘refraction’).
+At Lynne Fernandes Optometrists, we monitor myopia management patients every 6 months.
+This often includes measuring axial length of the eye along with checking their prescription or refraction.

 If we feel an alternative option would be more beneficial for managing the axial length or prescription, we would discuss this at your regular myopia control appointments

-If we didn’t try Myopia Managment what is the worst that could happen?
+If we didn’t try Myopia Management what is the worst that could happen?

 We know that using the traditional method of single vision distance glasses, myopia rates progress throughout childhood/ teenage years.
 This leads to stronger glasses which are more costly and have thicker lenses which is less cosmetically pleasing.

 Research shows increased risk of eye disease for patients with myopia including retinal detachment, myopic macula degeneration, glaucoma and cataract.
 These risks are apparent even for small levels of myopia and increase with increasing myopia.